f4exb/sdrangel/plugins/channelrx/chanalyzerng/readme.md

 <h3>4: Rational downsampler output rate</h3>

 Use the wheels to adjust the sample rate that will be used in the rest of the signal processing in the channel.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
 The minimum value is 2000 S/s and the maximum value is the source plugin output sample rate.

 <h3>5: Downsampler by a power of two</h3>